typed-graphql-builder/typed-graphql-builder/README.md

 # Typed GraphQL Builder

-A GraphQL query builder compat that replaces `gql` query strings or .graphql files in your code with pure TypeScript.
+A GraphQL query builder that replaces `gql` query strings or .graphql files in your code with pure TypeScript.
 Compatible with any `TypedDocumentNode`-compatible library such as Apollo Client, Urql and graphql-request.

 ## Generating the API